DoD-Platform-One/Anchore/docs/KEYCLOAK.md

 ## Anchore 1.12.2-bb.0 Upgrade

 When upgrading from any older chart version to 1.12.2-bb.0 you will hit an issue with SSO.
-This issue DOES NOT occur if you skip to 1.12.4-bb.0 (which is Big Bang's reccomendation).
+This issue DOES NOT occur if you skip to 1.12.4-bb.0 (which is Big Bang's recommendation).
 After keycloak authentication you will be hit with a message from Anchore: "cannot POST /v1/saml/sso/keycloak (400)".

 To fix this issue without requiring a clean install, you need to run commands to clean up the DB and restart the API pod.